Skip to main content

 International Critical Minerals and Materials Engagements

-As countries race to meet their net-zero goals, the rapid shift to clean energy technologies is expected to drive a significant increase in demand for certain minerals and materials, including lithium, nickel, cobalt, graphite, copper, aluminum, and rare earth elements.
+Critical minerals that are essential to our economy, energy supply, and advanced technologies/manufacturing.
+There is a significant increase in demand for certain minerals and materials, including lithium, nickel, cobalt, graphite, copper, aluminum, and rare earth elements.
+Critical mineral and material supply chains must grow rapidly to meet these needs.
 This increased demand has already fueled the development of new mines, processing facilities and refineries.
-While critical mineral and material supply chains must grow rapidly to deploy technologies necessary to meet global climate goals, and while the impact of mineral and material extraction will never be zero, this growth must not be at the expense of the environment, human health, human and labor rights or Tribes and indigenous peoples.
-It is imperative that mining, processing, and recycling facilities be developed in ways that protect people and the environment, promote good governance, create good jobs, and provide economic benefits to local workers and communities.
+It is imperative that mining, processing, and recycling facilities be developed in ways that protect people and the environment, promote good governance, create good jobs, and provide economic benefits.

 EPA Work in International Organization for Standardization (ISO)